-Col. Jeremiah S. Gentry is the Vice Commander of the 188th Wing, Ebbing Air National Guard Base, Fort Smith, Arkansas.
-He is responsible for assisting the wing commander in maintaining the combat capability of nearly 1000 members of the 188th Wing across an array of mission sets.
+Col. Jeremiah S. Gentry serves as the wing commander for the nearly 1,000 members of the 188th Wing, of which more than 300 are full-time personnel.
+In his role as wing commander, Gentry oversees all of the 188th Wing’s operations and support functions, as well as manages a full-time force of federal technicians, active Guard reserve members, and state employees.
 The wing provides decision advantage, strike and combat support capabilities to meet combatant commander requirements worldwide, while also supporting domestic operations in times of state or national emergency.

 Col. Gentry entered the Air Force as a graduate of the United States Air Force Academy and was commissioned in May 2000.
 Upon completion of pilot training, he was assigned to Vance Air Force Base, Oklahoma, as an Instructor Pilot and Flight Commander in the T-37 Talon jet.
 He has deployed to Iraq as an F-16 Fighting Falcon pilot in support of Operation Iraqi Freedom and served as initial cadre in standing up three different squadrons flying the MQ-9 Reaper remotely piloted aircraft.
 In 2011, Lt.
 Col. Gentry left the active duty Air Force and joined the Arkansas Air National Guard.
 He deployed with the 188th Fighter Wing to Afghanistan as an A-10 Thunderbolt II jet pilot supporting Operation Enduring Freedom.
 His experience in remotely piloted aircraft was instrumental in the 188th’s successful 2014 mission set transition from the A-10 to the MQ-9 and the inception of combat air patrols in Fort Smith, Arkansas.